+In today’s post, I share the Uruz Rune Tarot Spread to help us tune into and harness the power of the Elder Futhark Rune Uruz.
 The second rune in the Elder Futhark rune alphabet is Uruz.
 Uruz is said to be a rune of masculine energy, perseverance and prowess because of its association with hunting large game and the rite of passage this often constitute to a young lad on the threshold to manhood.
 However, it is also a rune that can symbolise the chaotic creative life force and forces of nature.

-I remember pulling the Uruz rune upright (brightstave) not long ago, on a day where I seemed to have unlimited energy and was able to do tremendous amounts of work and the next day it showed up reversed, aka merkstave, because I had overdone it and burned myself out.
+I remember pulling the Uruz rune upright (brightstave) not long ago, on a day when I seemed to have unlimited energy and was able to do tremendous amounts of work and the next day it showed up reversed, aka merkstave, because I had overdone it and burned myself out.
 You could be playing with fire when this rune shows up.

-The Anglo-Saxon rune poem for Uruz:
+The Anglo-Saxon rune poem for Uruz

 The aurochs is proud and has great horns;